aditya-me13/ES215-COA/Assignment2/Question6.md

 2. Use a loop to compare each character in the string with the given character.
 3. If the character is found, store `1` in the output and store the index of the character.
 4. If the character is not found, store `2` in the output.
+5. Assuming that `char` stores the address to the character we are looking for and `string` stores the address of the first character of the string we are searching into.

 ### Instructions: